falkr/ttm4175/pages/iot-devices.md

 Inspired by the examples, brainstorm around some ideas you could try out with the simulated device.

 * Think individually for a few minutes.
-* Present your idea —- no matter how good you think it is -- to the others.
-Collect all ideas, and be positive in this first round.
+* Present your idea -- no matter how good you think it is -- to the others.
+Collect all ideas.
+(Be positive in this first round.)
 * Look at the collected suggestions.
 Which one do you want to build together?
 Maybe adjust suggestions, or combine ideas.

 :task: Build your own application.